art345/MeToo/index.md

 <br>
 <div style="text-align: justify">
-<font size="2"> Note : to explore this graphs you can double-click on legend to isolate on trace (exemple double click on 'Body' to see only the dots corresponding to this category)</font>
+By doing a sentimental analysis overtime we wanted to see if some evolution in the themes, emotions, implications, etc. would pop up during the development of the #metoo movement and if some particular tendencies would be discernible in relation to certain events.

 <br><br>

-By doing a sentimental analysis overtime we wanted to see if some evolution in the themes, emotions, implications, etc. would pop up during the development of the #metoo movement and if some particular tendencies would be discernible in relation to certain events.
+<font size="2"> Note : to explore the following graphs you can double-click on the legend to isolate one trace (exemple double-click on 'Body' to see only the dots corresponding to this category).</font>
 </div>

 <h1> Thematics & Context </h1>